 People are less happy when mind-wandering

 In their much cited research, Matt Killingsworth and Daniel Gilbert polled over 15,000 people.
 They found that people’s minds wander on average 47% of the time.
 Matt and Daniel developed an iPhone app that would randomly contact participants to find out what they were doing, how happy they were and whether their mind was on what they were doing.
-If their mind was elsewhere the app ascertained whether the mind wandering was pleasant, unpleasant or neutral.
+If their mind was elsewhere the app requested information about whether the mind wandering was pleasant, unpleasant or neutral.

 The research found that whether or not they were happy was not so much dependent on the activity but, rather, on whether the mind was on the activity.
 Mind wandering typically reduced happiness.